Code of Conduct

 Reporting

-If someone makes you or anyone else feel unsafe or unwelcome, or have any other concerns, please notify a staff member or event organiser, as soon as possible.
+However, if someone makes you or anyone else feel unsafe or unwelcome, or have any other concerns, please notify a staff member or event organiser, as soon as possible.
 You can also inform us via email at hello@rabble.studio.
 All claims are taken seriously and will be handled by our dedicated staff.
 Any information provided will be treated as confidential, except in the case where there is a clear risk to self or others.

 You can make a personal report by:

-When taking a personal report, our staff will make sure that we discuss your issue privately and securely.
-They may involve other staff to ensure your report is managed properly.
+When taking a grievance, our team will make sure that we discuss your issue privately and securely.
+They may involve other members of the team to ensure your report is managed properly.
 At this point, we will ask you to go over the details of the harassment.
 This can be a difficult process, but we’ll handle it as respectfully as possible, and you are welcome to bring someone with you for support.
-We will not relay your name or information to the accused.
-We want you to feel safe and comfortable.
-Your attendance is important to us.

 Depending on whether a clear picture can/cannot be formed – we will take the appropriate action/no action depending on the situation.